Ronnie has the right experience working with government and business to be North Carolina's next Treasurer.

 He has a proven record of turning innovative ideas into smart economic policy.
 He has helped family-owned businesses in North Carolina as well as Fortune 500 companies grow and thrive.

 Ronnie is a frequent keynote speaker and experienced adviser to leading companies in finance, healthcare, technology, energy, retail, and sports.
 Ronnie has authored several opinion pieces on economic policy in The Raleigh News & Observer, The New York Times, and The Wall Street Journal.
 He has testified before U.S. Congressional committees on economic policy.

 The son of two public school educators, Ronnie is passionate about teaching and learning.
 His work ignited the League of Innovative Schools, a national network of pioneering school district leaders.
 He also helped create an online platform to test new educational technologies for K-12 students.
 Locally, he designed and taught an entrepreneurship class in Durham Public Schools and served on the board of Communities in Schools.

-Ronnie also has expertise in health care policy and recently authored a report with the American Heart Association on innovation in cardiovascular care.
+Ronnie has expertise in health care policy and recently authored a report with the American Heart Association on innovation in cardiovascular care.
 As a professor, he has taught health care innovators how to develop strategies to scale their organizations and impact.

 Ronnie is a leading authority on corporate social responsibility.
-His recent book, “Can Business Save the Earth?” explains how business leaders, investors and policymakers can collaborate to build a more sustainable world.
+His recent book, “Can Business Save the Earth?” explains how business leaders, investors, and policymakers can collaborate to build a more sustainable world.

 Ronnie received his Ph.D. from UC Berkeley and his undergraduate degree in economics from Cornell University.
-He and his wife, Neely, are proud residents of Durham where they are raising their three children.
+Ronnie and his wife, Neely, are proud residents of Durham where they are raising their three children.